lm-b/PREPARE_2_social/README.md

 ## Files
 * ViewRawData.R: code written in R using ggplot and gridExtra packages to view relationships between individual features and the target variable (composite cognitive score)
+* HandingTemporalFeaturesandTargets.py: Community code contribution, details different ways to handle survey year and score year to better represent the temporal relationships in training data.
 * scikit_models.py: Code written in python using scikit-learn and supporting packages (e.g. pandas, numpy) to create and train models used in the main file.
 * train_scikit.py: Main training file for scikit-learn (statistical machine learning) models.
 Cleans raw data, creates train/val splits, and calls training functions from scikit_models.py.
 Aggregates results, chooses the result with the best rmse and applies it to the test set, then formats the resulting target predictions for submission.
 * manipulateSavedModels.py: File used to extract the features used for each best model and the weights assigned to those features to assess feature importance for interpretation.